Monte Carlo or Bust!: Shooting

-Annakin had difficulties working with his American screen idol, Tony Curtis, and considered him, "brittle, self-centered and a bully".
+Annakin had difficulties working with American screen idol, Tony Curtis, and considered him, "brittle, self-centered and a bully".
 Curtis, however, enjoyed his time in Rome, one of the primary filming locations and became romantically linked to his co-star, Susan Hampshire.

 An excerpt from composer Ron Goodwin's cue, "The Schickel Shamble" became the theme music for the long-running BBC Radio 4 comedy series I'm Sorry I Haven't a Clue which later featured Willie Rushton as a regular panellist.

 Automobiles

-Tony Curtis is driving an Alvis Speed 20 (1932–36) named the "Triple S, Six-Sylinder Special", and Gert Fröbe is in a Mercedes SSK (1928–32).
-Terry-Thomas's car first is a Ware-Armitage, while his official entry is in a "Nifty Nine, Mark II".
+Chester Schofield (Curtis) is driving an Alvis Speed 20 (1932–36) named the "Triple S, Six-Sylinder Special", and Willi Schickel (Fröbe) is in a Mercedes SSK (1928–32).
+Sir Cuthbert Ware-Armitage (Terry-Thomas)'s car first is a Ware-Armitage, while his official entry is in a "Nifty Nine, Mark II", probably it's a 1929 Austin Heavy 12/4 Burnham.
 The other British team is in a Lea-Francis, outfitted with an array of ingenious contraptions including the Dawlish Klaxon, the Dawlish Periscope, the Dawlish Snow Stoppers, the Dawlish Snow Melter, bits to turn it into the Dawlish Super Snow Tractor, Dawlish Extending Foglamp and rocket boosters.
-Marcelo and Angelo are in a Lancia Lambda, while Dominique drives a Peugeot 201 ... and lurking in the background are a bullnose Morris Oxford (1919–26) and a Blower Bentley (1927–31).
+Marcelo Agosti (Lando Buzzanca) and Angelo Pincilli (Walter Chiari) are in a Lancia Lambda, while Dominique (Nicoletta Machiavelli) drives a Peugeot 201 ... and lurking in the background are a bullnose Morris Oxford (1919–26) and a Blower Bentley (1927–31).

 Ex-racer David Watson was in charge of the cars.
 "The automobiles should give me a good 30 percent of the comedy", said Annakin.